i Overview of the US healthcare system

 Licensure of healthcare providers and professionals is primarily regulated at the state level, typically by the state departments of health, departments of public health, or similarly titled agencies.
 Such agencies serve as the primary agency that promulgates and enforces licensure requirements for healthcare facilities and individual providers, including physicians, nurses, physician assistants, pharmacists and other healthcare professionals.
 In some states, accreditation by a private accreditation agency, discussed below, creates 'deemed' compliance status for the provider.
 Regulatory boards, usually made up of other licensed practitioners, guard the 'scope of practice', often fighting to exclude new, competing professionals, like new categories of non-physician practitioners (referred to above).

-Usually, licences are limited to a specified period of time (e.g., one to three years) and must be renewed on a periodic basis.
+Usually, licences are limited to a specified period (e.g., one to three years) and must be renewed on a periodic basis.
 Each type of healthcare facility and provider has its own set of licensure requirements, although there are some types of requirements that are common to all.

 ii Institutional healthcare providers